 05 of 13

-Windows Which Allow Natural Light into the Room
+Have Windows Which Allow Natural Light Into the Room

-One of the nicest things your craft room can have is large windows with natural light pouring in.
+One of the most helpful things your craft room can have is large windows with natural light pouring in.
 Granted this is a luxury that is not possible for all crafters, many of us are stuck in basement areas, etc. with small or nonexistent windows.